 Nancy Navarro was elected to represent District 4 on the Montgomery County Council in a special election on May 19, 2009 and re-elected in the general election on November 4, 2010.
-Since December 2010, she has Chaired the Government Operations and Fiscal Policy (GO) Committee and serves on the Health and Human Services Committee.
+Since December 2010, she has Chaired the Government Operations and Fiscal Policy (GO) Committee and serves on the Education Committee.

 Prior to her election to the Council, Ms. Navarro served on the Montgomery County Board of Education, where she was twice elected President (2006 and 2008).
 She was first appointed to the Board of Education in October 2004 to fill the term of the vacant District 5 seat.
 On Nov.
 7, 2006, she was elected to a full four-year term.
 Ms. Navarro was a member of the Board's Strategic Planning Committee and chaired the Communications and Public Engagement Committee.